How to Truncate a String in Python (5 Easy Ways)

 How To Truncate a String in Python?

-Imagine you’ve cooked a pizza, but you want to save some for your friend who is not available at the moment.
-You cut the pizza into slices and store a slice of specific size in the refrigerator so that your friend can eat it later.
+Imagine you’ve cooked a pizza but want to save some for a friend.
+You cut it into slices and store one of a specific size for later.
+That’s exactly how string slicing works in Python.

 String Slicing Example